ZtaMDev/Dars-Framework/dars/docs/components.md

 from dars.all import *
 ```

 This simplifies integration and improves the developer experience.
+> But if you crate your own components it can cause conflicts woth names of your components and built in components if they hay de same name.

 ---